 Established in 1988, Northern Virginia Resource Center for Deaf and Hard of Hearing Persons

-(Limited services are provided to Prince William County)
+(Limited services are provided to Prince William County, City of Alexandria)

 The Center serves deaf and hard of hearing people and their families, friends, co-workers, employers, and business and government agencies that serve deaf and hard of hearing people.
 This list is more widespread than you might first think as it includes: deaf, deaf-blind, late-deafened, hard of hearing, hearing, parents with deaf children, children of deaf parents, parents with hard of hearing children, children with hard of hearing parents, educators, sign language teachers, sign language students, hearing aid users, people with cochlear implants, people with tinnitus.

 More than 202,000 deaf and hard of hearing people live in the Northern Virginia Metro area.

 To empower deaf and hard of hearing individuals and their families through education, advocacy and community involvement.

 NVRC offers and supports a variety of programs for all ages from newborns to seniors with hearing loss.
 You will find the staff out in the community giving presentations, exhibiting, leading support groups, talking with business leaders and attending meetings.

 Here in the office we provide a demonstration room with assistive technology equipment to try before you buy, fact sheets by the dozens, a bulletin board with information for all and a chance to meet with our experienced staff for advice and peer mentoring.